wix/ricos/README.md

 ### Usage with [Yoshi](https://github.com/wix/yoshi)

-To use this package with Yoshi, you should do the same bootstrapping process, but make sure to include the package's `.css` files from a `.scss` file, or add `.global` to the import:
+To use the editor with Yoshi, you should do the same bootstrapping process, but make sure to include the package's `.css` files from a `.scss` file, or add `.global` to the import:

 ```
 import 'wix-rich-content-common/dist/styles.min.global.css';
 import 'wix-rich-content-editor/dist/styles.min.global.css';
 ```

-> This workaround is required because Yoshi re-compiles CSS files, and add css-modules.
+> This workaround is required because Yoshi re-compiles CSS files, and applies css-modules again.

 ### SSR support